-The Child Life Program prepares students to work as a Certified Child Life Specialist (CCLS) to support children's social-emotional needs in health care settings
+The Child Life Joint Program prepares students to work as a Certified Child Life Specialist (CCLS) to support children's social-emotional needs in health care settings

 Students who successfully complete this program will earn a B.S. in Human Development and Family Science, and will complete the requirements for the child life certification exam.